justjosias/zang/README.md

 `zig build song`: Plays the first few bars of Bach's Toccata in D Minor.

 `zig build subsong`: Like `play`, but a small melody is played for each note, pitched by the frequency of the key you press.
 The melody is encapsulated in a module, which looks on the outside like any other module (oscillators, etc).

+`zig build stereo`: A wind-like filtered noise effect slowly oscillates from side to side.
+(Probably too subtle to be a good stereo demonstration, you might need headphones to even notice it.)